Dynamic Player Configuration

-In the previous example of key generation and signing, the subset of MPC nodes simply consisted of integers identifying each MPC node, like this:
+In the previous example of key generation and signing, the subset of MPC players simply consisted of integers identifying each MPC player, like this:

-// Include MPC nodes with player index 0, 2, and 3 in the MPC session.
+// Include MPC players with index 0, 2, and 3 in the MPC session.

-This is possible because we assume that the MPC nodes are all pre-configured with information about how to communicate with these nodes.
-In particular, that the public keys used to secure the communication with these MPC nodes can be read from the configuration file.
+This is possible because we assume that the MPC players are all pre-configured with information about how to communicate with these nodes.
+In particular, that the public keys used to secure the communication with these MPC players can be read from the configuration file.

-This makes sense if the TSM consists of a number of static MPC nodes.
-We say that a remote MPC node is statically configured by a node, if the node only obtains the remote node’s player index, and looks up the actual information, such as URL and public key, from its configuration.
+This makes sense if the Builder Vault instance consists of a number of static MPC players.
+We say that a remote MPC player is statically configured at another player, if the other player only obtains the remote player index, and looks up the actual information, such as URL and public key, from its configuration.

-Sometimes, however, we wish to run an MPC session in a more dynamic way, where the public key of a remote node is not statically configured, but instead provided on-the-fly, when the MPC session is requested.
+Sometimes, however, we wish to run an MPC session in a more dynamic way, where the public key of a remote player is not statically configured, but instead provided on-the-fly, when the MPC session is about to take place.

-We can modify the example above, to let Node 2 be dynamically configured, by providing the public key for Node 2 in the SessionConfig object used for the MPC session:
+We can modify the example above, to let Player 2 be dynamically configured, by providing the public key for Player 2 in the SessionConfig object used for the MPC session:

 context := context.Background()